Frequently Asked Questions for Internship Applicants

 What suggestions do you have on booking my flight?

 Many interns in the past have successfully booked cheap flights.
-Use frequent flier miles; book from the largest international airport you can get to (e.g., JFK, Newark, and Washington DC); break up your flight; check online flights and use travel agents, using kayak.com, orbitz.com, and vayama.com.
+Use frequent flier miles, book from the largest international airport you can get to (e.g., JFK, Newark, and Washington DC), break up your flight, check online flights and use travel agents, and try using sites like kayak.com, orbitz.com, and vayama.com.
 Also check STA travel (statravel.com) which often has student deals.

 Who will I be working with in Iganga?

-As an intern you will be part of a team working with 4-6 other individuals.
+As an intern you will be part of a team working with 5 other individuals.
 Two individuals in your team will be Ugandan interns, while the remaining will be international interns.
 Your team will be the primary group of individuals you will carry out activities with.
 You will also work closely with UVP staff, who carry out UVP’s programs in Iganga.
-Finally, you will work closely with village communities (e.g., a Village Health Team), with community organizations (e.g., Population Services International Uganda and Uganda Red Cross), and with government officials to carry out your activities.
+Finally, you will work closely with village communities (e.g., a Village Health Team), with community organizations (e.g., Marie Stopes Uganda), and with government officials to carry out your activities.

 I’ve been accepted to the internship — what preparation will I receive before and after I arrive in Iganga?